The Battle of Grunwald: The Crusade That Broke the Teutonic Knights

 Prelude to the Battle of Grunwald: Tensions and Alliances

-In the early 13th century, the Teutonic Knights, a crusading military order, commenced the Prussian Crusade against the pagan Prussian clans.
-Endowed with the backing of the pope and the Holy Roman Emperor, they swiftly subjugated the Prussians, achieving complete control by the 1280s.
-Post-conquest, their crusading zeal redirected towards the pagan Grand Duchy of Lithuania, igniting a century of raids primarily aimed at Samogitia, a strategic region essential for linking their territories in Prussia and Livonia.
+The Teutonic Knights, a crusading military order, began the Prussian Crusade against the pagan Prussian clans in the early 13th century.
+Empowered by the pope and the Holy Roman Emperor, they overran the Prussians.
+By the 1280s, the Teutonic Knights had full control of the region.
+After pacifying the Prussians, the Teutonic Knights shifted their crusading focus to the pagan Grand Duchy of Lithuania, starting a century of raids on Samogitia, which they sought to conquer to link their holdings in Prussia and Livonia.

 Prelude to Battle: The Road to Grunwald